prondubuisi/psalmoutput/report.md

 ## Psalm Setup

-The steps from the above help you set up a Jenkins Job, And also Configure the Job, Now you can Add A build Step so Jenkins can install required Dependencies for Psalm, as well as run psalm static analysis on civicore
+The steps from the above help you set up a Jenkins Job, And also Configure the Job, Now you can Add A build Step so Jenkins can install required Dependencies for Psalm, as well as run psalm static analysis on Civi-core